hughhopkins/PW-iOS/Pods/GoSquared/README.md

 func application(application: UIApplication, didFinishLaunchingWithOptions launchOptions: [NSObject: AnyObject]?) -> Bool {

-    GoSquared.sharedTracker().token = "your-site-token"
+    GoSquared.sharedTracker().token = "your-project-token"
     GoSquared.sharedTracker().key   = "your-api-key"

     // optionally set logging level: Debug, Quiet (Default), Silent GoSquared.sharedTracker().logLevel = .Debug

     // if your app primarily runs in the background and you want visitors to show in
     // your Now dashboard, you should set the following to `true` (default: false) GoSquared.sharedTracker().shouldTrackInBackground = true

     return true